 They found that using the maths app decreased the negative relationship between parents’ maths anxiety and their child’s maths achievement.
 It was also found that, even when families decreased their use of the app after year 1, the positive impact of this intervention were still prominent two years later.

 These results show that interventions which provide structured ways to engage with and share maths with their children can stop parents’ maths anxiety’s negative effect on maths achievement.
-The impact of these interventions could be huge: research has shown that young children with maths anxious parents have learnt 5 fewer months of maths, effects which are equivalent to half a school year.
+The impact of these interventions could be huge: young children with maths anxious parents have learnt 5 fewer months of maths, effects which are equivalent to half a school year.

 How Else Can Parents Help Their Children Achieve in Maths?